ArkinSolomon/xpkg-client/README.md

 All scripting files are written in .xpkgs format. using XPKGS (X-Pkg Script), a custom scripting language built specifically for X-Pkg.

+#### Terms

+##### Packages vs Resources

+Resources and packages are very similar.
+Packages are just resources that are executable, this means that they have an `install.xpkgs` in their root.

 #### Format

 Scripts contain two parts, the head and the body (or the code).
 The head and body are separated by three hyphens on one line (`---`).
 This is the only part in the file where these three symbols are to occur (including comments).

 Lines starting with a `#` are treated as comments and ignored.

 The script head contains metadata which can change how the script is executed.
 The entire head consists of line separated keys (known as *head keys*) and values such as:

 ```
 script_type: install